 - Commercially prepared bread – iodised salt is added to commercially prepared bread in New Zealand (except organic or unleavened varieties).

-If using salt, always choose iodised salt.
+- If using salt, always choose iodised salt.
 Fancy, and often expensive, sea salt and rock salts don't contain iodine.

-- Taking high doses of iodine for a long period of time could affect your thyroid gland.
+Kelp tablets and other iodine supplements should only be taken under supervision of a doctor or dietician, because the iodine content of these supplements is extremely variable.
+Taking high doses of iodine for a long period of time could affect your thyroid gland.

 Limiting salt intake is an important factor to help manage high blood pressure and other health conditions.
-However, when using salt opt for iodised salt.
+However, when using salt, opt for iodised salt.

-Food and nutrition guidelines Ministry of Health, NZ
+- Food and nutrition guidelines Ministry of Health, NZ

-Iodine Ministry of Health, NZ
+- Iodine Ministry of Health, NZ

-Iodine deficiency and supplementation for pregnant & breastfeeding women – a background paper Ministry of Health, NZ
+- Iodine deficiency and supplementation for pregnant & breastfeeding women – a background paper Ministry of Health, NZ